eic/epic-analysis/README.md

 - the `SimpleTree` output is compatible with [asymmetry code](https://github.com/c-dilks/largex-eic-asym), included here as a submodule in `asym/`
-  - clone this `largex-eic` repository with `--recurse-submodules`, to get `largex-eic-asym` and its main dependency `brufit`
+  - clone this `sidis-eic` repository with `--recurse-submodules`, to get `largex-eic-asym` and its main dependency `brufit`
   - follow `asym/README.md`